Important Dates and Reminders for Investment Advisers, Exempt Reporting Advisers, Commodity Trading Advisors and Commodity Pool Operators

 - Annual State Filings

-Form ADV for registered advisers (Parts 1A, 1B (state registered advisers only) and 2A) and Exempt Reporting Advisers (relevant portions of Part 1A) with a December 31 fiscal year end must be updated by March 31, 2019 through the Investment Adviser Registration Depository (IARD) website.
-FINRA has confirmed that IARD will be open to accept filings on Sunday, March 31, 2019.
+Form ADV for registered advisers (Parts 1A, 1B (state registered advisers only) and 2A) and Exempt Reporting Advisers (relevant portions of Part 1A) with a December 31 fiscal year end must be updated by March 30, 2020 through the Investment Adviser Registration Depository (IARD) website.
+Note that the Form ADV is due one day earlier this year as 2020 is a leap year.
 In order to get credit for the filing, please select “annual amendment” when updating the form.
-Failure to update Form ADV could lead to an adviser's registration or status as an Exempt Reporting Adviser being revoked.
+Failure to update Form ADV could lead to registration or status as an Exempt Reporting Adviser being revoked.